3 Smart Reasons to Complete an RN to BSN Bridge Program

 The best nursing jobs are increasingly going to RNs who hold a BSN degree or higher.
 Employers want nurses who are capable of engaging in the full scope of practice and can take on the kinds of specialized roles that new advancements now demand.
 Plus, having a BSN can qualify you for additional positions in research, teaching, administration, and consulting.

-Just consider this: America's registered nursing workforce is projected to grow by 16 percent between 2014 and 2024.** But healthcare leaders are aiming for most of that growth to be represented by RNs with advanced credentials.
+Just consider this: America's registered nursing workforce is projected to grow by 15 percent between 2016 to 2026.** But healthcare leaders are aiming for most of that growth to be represented by RNs with advanced credentials.

 Here's something else to keep in mind: Enrollments in RN to BSN programs have been increasing substantially in recent years.
 Between 2013 and 2014 alone, they grew by 10.4 percent.
 And that was the 12th consecutive year of growth.*